 While the tread puncture resistance score is slightly below average, the sidewall puncture resistance score of 5 points is slightly better than most other comparable tires.
 The Schwalbe One V-Guard (review) is a tire which comes very close to the Grand Prix 4000S II in the rolling resistance test.
 The Schwalbe One has a better tread puncture score (12), but a lower sidewall score (4).

 After putting the Grand Prix 4000S II through all of our tests, I totally understand why this is such a popular tire.
-This tire can be run at an air pressure of 80 psi / 5.5 bar at the cost of a 1.5 watts (Crr: 0.0004) higher rolling resistance per tire.
-This is a very small drop off and shows the quality of this tire.
-At 60 psi / 4.1 bar, performance is still very good as well.
-It gets a score of 11 in the puncture resistance test which is lower than average but should be adequate.
+This tire can be run at an air pressure of 80 psi / 5.5 bars at the cost of just 1.5 watts (Crr: 0.0004) of rolling resistance per tire.
+This is a very slight drop-off and shows the quality of this tire.
+At 60 psi / 4.1 bars, performance is still excellent as well.
+It scores 11 points in the puncture resistance test which is lower than average but should be adequate.